tapis-project/documentation/source/technical/systems.rst

 *bucketName* - Bucket name
   For an S3 system this is the name of the bucket.
 *rootDir* - Effective root directory
-  Directory to be used when listing files or moving files to and from the system.
+  Effective root directory to use when operating on files through the Tapis Files service.
+As with *effectiveUserId* this may be static or dynamic.
+For more information please see the section below titled *Effective Root Directory*.
 *dtnSystemId* - DTN system Id
   An alternate system to use as a Data Transfer Node (DTN).
 *dtnMountPoint* - DTN mount point